articleIcon-icon

 Paying Idaho workers' compensation (WC)

 While paying state payroll taxes is essential, workers' compensation ensures that your employees are protected in the event of work-related accidents or health issues.
-It is important to purchase workers' compensation coverage from a qualified commercial carrier in Idaho.
+It is important to secure coverage from a qualified commercial carrier in Idaho.
 The Idaho Industrial Commission provides additional information to help you identify a suitable carrier, ensuring your compliance with the state's workers' compensation regulations.

 Continuous Compliance™